About

 The National Estuary Program & the CCMP

-• Land Use
+• Coordinate Land and Water Use Decisions

 The Center oversees the implementation of the Comprehensive Conservation and Management Plan including its 2012 Addendum.
 While the original 1995 plan remains in effect; the 2012 Addendum provides prioritized tasks for the next five years, including issues that have emerged since the original document was written: nutrient management, wastewater management, stormwater management, water quality management, managing living resources and their habitat, planning for climate change, coordinating land and water use decisions, and outreach and education.
-Under each focus area are objectives, actions and performance measures.
+Under each focus area are objectives, actions, and performance measures.

 In the years since the original CCMP was completed, much has been accomplished.
-Only one major point source of nutrient loading to the Bays remain of the 13 point sources identified in 1990, and two of these sources will be removed in the near future.
+Only one major point source of nutrient loading to the Bays remains of the 13 point sources identified in 1990, and two of these sources will be removed in the near future.
 Nutrient management plans have been implemented for nearly all the farms in the Inland Bays drainage system, and thousands of acres of land have been placed under protection.

 The CIB also works with The Association of National Estuary Programs, ANEP, a 501(c)3 that works with NEPs to educate key stakeholders, including elected officials, about the value and importance of clean water and healthy estuaries to coastal communities and their economies.